Truthful Two-Facility Location with Candidate Locations: Introduction

-\citet{Sui2015constrained} were among the first to consider truthful facility location problems with candidate locations (referred to as constrained facility location), with a focus on achieving approximate strategyproofness by bounding the incentives of the agents to manipulate; for multiple facilities, they considered only the homogeneous case where each agent's individual cost is the distance to the closest facility.
+\citet{Sui2015constrained} were among the first to consider truthful facility location problems with candidate locations (referred to as constrained facility location), with a focus on achieving approximate strategyproofness by bounding the incentives of the agents to manipulate; for multiple facilities, they considered only doubleton instances where each agent's individual cost is the distance to the closest facility.
 As already mentioned, \citet{feldman2016voting} considered a candidate selection problem with a fixed set of candidates, a model which translates into a single-facility location problem where the facility can only be placed at a location from a given set of discrete candidate locations.
 They focused on the social cost objective and, among other results, proved that the {\sc Median} mechanism that places the facility at the location closest to the position reported by the median agent, achieves an upper bound of $3$; they also showed that this is the best possible bound among deterministic mechanisms.

-\citet{serafino2016} considered a slightly different discrete facility location problem, where agents occupy nodes on a line graph and have approval preferences over two facilities that can only be placed at different nodes of the line.
+\citet{serafino2016} considered a slightly different discrete facility location problem, where agents occupy nodes on a line graph and have approval preferences over two different facilities that can only be placed at different nodes of the line.
 In contrast to our work here, where we assume that the positions of the agents are private and their preferences public information, \citeauthor{serafino2016} assumed that the positions are known and the preferences unknown.
 They showed several bounds on the approximation ratio for deterministic and randomized strategyproof mechanisms for the social cost and the max cost.
 Some of their results for deterministic mechanisms were improved by \citet{kanellopoulos2021discrete}.
+The alternative continuous model (with the same assumptions about the positions and preferences of the agents as \citet{serafino2016} ) where the agents have positions on the line of real numbers and the two facilities can be located at any point of the line was considered by \citet{chen2020optional} and in the follow-up work of \citet{li2020optional}. \citeauthor{chen2020optional} showed bounds on the approximation ratio of strategyproof mechanisms for two different individual cost definitions depending on whether the cost of an agent is determined by closest or the farthest approved facility; \citet{li2020optional} showed improved bounds for the former individual cost definition.